msieg/deep-music-visualizer/README.md

 ### Batch_size

 BigGAN generates the images in batches of size [batch_size].
-The only reason to lower batch_size from the default of 30 is if you run out of CUDA memory on a GPU.
-This will slightly increase overall runtime.
+The only reason to reduce batch size from the default of 30 is if you run out of CUDA memory on a GPU.
+Reducing the batch size will slightly increase overall runtime.

 Default: 30